Three months to the D-Day

 What ends up in the storage

 We will only take a few luggage with us so of course, we need to put quite a lot in the storage here in Denmark.
 That will be the clothes that survive the evaluation: have I worn this during the last 12 months?
 No – sell / bin, Yes – to NZ/storage.
 Some of the furniture needs to go there, too.
 Not that much, though.
 The kids´ rooms will be refurbished when we get back – from little girls´ rooms to teenager rooms (omg!).
 Our bedroom will be renovated, too, when we get back.
 But we have tons of glasses, plates, vases (although I never seem to find any, when somebody gives me flowers..), serving dishes… Quite a few have some stories behind them and I kind of want to keep most of them.
 The rest I will try to give away to some students / young people moving away from home.
-We also have a kitchen equipment for every occasion as my husband looooves to cook – and he is an engineer.
+We also have a piece of kitchen equipment for every occasion as my husband looooves to cook – and he is an engineer.
 No need to elaborate, I guess.
 Every single machine is obviously very important so they need to go to the storage.
 Like also the triathlon bike, mountain bike, racing bike and the training equipment for bike training inside during winter months… You get the picture.